cambridge-cares/TheWorldAvatar/JPS_Ontology/ontology/ontoservice/README.md

 The basis of this ontology revolves around the `fibo-fnd-pas-pas:ServiceAgreement` concept.
 The agreement specifies the requirements and terms of the service requested by clients.

-The service agreement will first define the duration, parties involved, requested service, and service location.
-The representation of the service location enables the association of facility with a specific geolocation for service delivery within the building or site as well as the contact person in charge at the location for the required service (See [OntoProfile](https://www.theworldavatar.com/kg/ontoprofile/)).
+The service agreement will define the duration, parties involved, requested service, and service location.
+The representation of the service location enables the association of facility with a specific geolocation for service delivery within the building or facility site as well as the contact person in charge at the location for the required service (See [OntoProfile](https://www.theworldavatar.com/kg/ontoprofile/)).
 Additional service details and remarks can also be attached to the `Service` concept when required.
 The available pricing models is described further in the [billing section](#231-billing).

 Figure 1: TBox representation for a Service Agreement following the FIBO ontology